sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 First, new device-specific property names should use a manufacture prefix so that they don't conflict with existing standard property names.

 Second, the meaning of the properties and child nodes must be documented in a binding so that a device driver author knows how to interpret the data.
 A binding documents what a particular compatible value means, what properties it should have, what child nodes it might have, and what device it represents.
-Each unique <code>compatible</code> value should have its own binding (or claim compatibility with another compatible value).
+Each unique `compatible` value should have its own binding (or claim compatibility with another compatible value).
 Bindings for new devices are documented in this wiki.
 See the [[Main Page]] for a description of the documentation format and review process.

 Third, post new bindings for review on the devicetree-discuss@lists.ozlabs.org mailing list.
 Reviewing new bindings catches a lot of common mistakes that will cause problems in the future.

 == Special Nodes ==

-=== <code>aliases</code> Node ===
+=== `aliases` Node ===

-A specific node is normally referenced by the full path, like <code>/external-bus/ethernet@0,0</code>, but that gets cumbersome when what a user really wants to know is, "which device is eth0?"
-The <code>aliases</code> node can be used to assign a short <i>alias</i> to a full device path.
+A specific node is normally referenced by the full path, like `/external-bus/ethernet@0,0`, but that gets cumbersome when what a user really wants to know is, "which device is eth0?"
+The `aliases` node can be used to assign a short <i>alias</i> to a full device path.
 For example:

      aliases {
          ethernet0 = &eth0;